HomeHome Repair & DIYHow to Prep Drywall for Paint: Step-by-Step Guide

 3. Apply Joint Compound to Fill Gaps and Holes

 Use a putty knife to apply joint compound (also called drywall mud) over any holes, cracks, or uneven joints.
 For larger gaps, apply the compound in thin layers, allowing each layer to dry before adding another.
-Smooth it out as much as possible to minimize sanding later.
+Smooth the surface thoroughly to minimize the amount of sanding needed before priming and painting.

 4. Sand the Surface for Smoothness

 Once the joint compound is fully dry (which can take a few hours or overnight), use fine-grit sandpaper (150–200 grit) to smooth out the surface.
 Sanding removes excess compound and ensures an even finish.
-Be sure to sand lightly to avoid damaging the drywall.
+Sand gently to prevent any damage to the drywall.

 5. Remove All Dust